Fayzabad, Badakhshan: History

 The city was called Jauz Gun until 1680 because of the many walnut ("jauz") farms in the area.
 The name was changed to Faizabad, which can be roughly translated as "abode of divine bounty, blessing, and charity", when the robe of Prophet Muhammed was delivered to the city.
 Tradition states that it was brought here by Muhammad Shaykh Ziya and Shaykh Niyaz after Wais Quran brought it to Balkh.

 At that time the city replaced Munjan as the capital of Badakhshan.
 Later, in 1768, Ahmad Durrani took the robe to Kandahar, and established the Mosque of the Cloak of the Prophet Mohammed there in 1695 (A.D.).
 The Sáhibzádas of Samarkand removed the relic of the prophet from the capital in 1734 (A.D.).
 His clothing which came from the Turkish Campaign was taken by Temorlane to Samarkand.
-Whilst the relic was being conveyed to India it was captured by Mír Yár Beg who deposited it at Fayzabad.
+Whilst the relic was being conveyed to India it was captured by Mir Yar Beg who deposited it at Fayzabad.

 In 1821 the city was destroyed by Mohammad Murad Beg, and the inhabitants removed to Kunduz.
-But after it was annexed by Abdur Rahman Khan, the town recovered its former importance, and became a considerable place of trade.
+But after it was annexed by Emir Abdur Rahman Khan in 1888, the town recovered its former importance and became a considerable place of trade.

 Many visitors used to come to a shrine erected in the city.
-The Khoja community of Badakhshán were made attendants at the shrine.
+The Khoja community of Badakhshan were made attendants at the shrine.
 There are seven historical forts in and around the city, several of which are in ruins.
-These forts were built to help defend the city or the roads leading in and out.
+These forts were built to help defend the city and the road leading in and out.

 In 1979 the town became a hotbed of guerrilla groups as Afghans sought to repel the Soviet invasion.
 Fayzabad was taken by Soviet forces in 1980 and became a base for the Soviet garrison.

 Many NGOs who work in the Badakhshan province have placed their headquarters in the new part of the city.
-Near the city Germany is leading the Provincial Reconstruction Team.
+Near the city, Germany is leading the Provincial Reconstruction Team.
 Danish and Czech teams had been a part of the PRT but the Czechs left in 2007 and the Danes in 2008.
 The camp is based on an old Soviet airstrip.

-On 11 August 2021, the city was captured by the Taliban amid a rapid advance of the group in the north after they launched a massive offensive.
+On 11 August 2021, the city was captured by the Taliban amid a rapid advance in the north after a massive offensive.